pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 ---

 :::info
 This article applies to accounts that use Cognito for authentication.
-This includes all accounts before Dec 11th 2023.
+It includes all accounts before Dec 11th, 2023.
 For customers on SmartBear ID see [this guide](./main).
 :::

 To determine which authentication mode is enabled on your account, consult the following table: